-All circulating materials must be checked out by library staff at the Service Desk or at the selfcheckout kiosk.
+All circulating materials must be checked out by library staff at the Service Desk or at the self-checkout kiosk.
 The self-checkout kiosk allows patrons to check out books independently, even when the library is unstaffed.
+Students must see library staff to register for self-checkout kiosk use and receive their own barcode tag.